 Chapter 13 can be a good solution for people who need time to pay off certain debts and who have enough income to meet the Chapter 13 requirements.
 In Chapter 13, you get to keep all of your property, regardless of its value.
 However, you will have to pay your unsecured creditors (those to whom you owe credit card debts, medical debts, and most court judgments, for example) at least as much as they would have received had you filed for Chapter 7 bankruptcy.

 Like everyone who files for Chapter 13 bankruptcy, you have to pay the filing fee of $281, due either when you file your initial bankruptcy paperwork or in four equal installments (with the court’s permission).
-You’ll also have to pay a fee—typically about $100 total—to the credit counseling agency where you receive your mandatory prefiling credit counseling and postfiling budget counseling.
+You’ll also have to pay a fee—typically less than $100 total—to a credit counseling agency for prefiling credit counseling and postfiling budget counseling.
 If you decide to hire a lawyer to help you with your case, you can expect to pay an additional $3,000 or more in legal fees.
 You won’t have to come up with the entire fee all at once, but you will probably have to make a sizable initial payment and pay the rest over the course of your plan.

 Do You Need a Lawyer?